The Biological Catastrophe of the Two World Wars

 War, the Matrix of History and Foundation of Life

 Anyone that rejects war shall perish.
-Widespread, global, terrorist, local, familial, clan-based, tribal, civil, economic, IT, mob-related, hushed-up and concealed, or any other kind of warfare is nothing but the human norm, as well-understood by both geneticists and ethologists.
+Widespread, global, terrorist, local, familial, clan-based, tribal, civil, economic, IT, mob-related, hushed-up and concealed, or any other kind of warfare is nothing but the human norm, as is well understood by both geneticists and ethologists.
 Man is, by nature, a political animal (zoon politicon) and therefore a belligerent one.
 Peace is but temporary respite, a truce, a mere spot on a canvas of general conflict.
 And it is entropy and death that permeate the world of the living.
 What is peace?
 Peace is the interval during which wars are prepared, during which one regains one’s strength.